-47% of Jobs Will Disappear in the next 25 Years, According to Oxford University
+47% of jobs will vanish in the next 25 years, say Oxford University researchers

 “No government is prepared,” The Economist reports.